Call For Moderators for our Women & Bicycles Facebook Group

 - Experience with Facebook and its capabilities.

 - Some amount of capacity/time for internet engagement a few times a week.
-We would like to have daily coverage.
+We would like to have 2-3 people online Monday through Friday and 2 people online Saturday through Sunday.
 The specific time is not as important as general coverage of moderation duties Monday through Sunday.

 - Must be able to take on a 6-month term commitment (with the possibility of extension).